Rachealblessing/CAPSTONE-PROJECT-LITA/README.md

 ### Project overview for sales data
 ---
 This project focuses on analyzing sales data to uncover trends,product performances and customer insights. it involves data collection, cleaning and analyzing using tools like excel,SQL and power BI.
-The goal is to provide actionable recommendations to enhance sake strategies and improve overall performance
+The goal is to provide actionable recommendations to enhance sales strategies and improve overall performance

 ### Project overview for customer data
 ---